penninesoaringclub/newsletter/content/posts/2024-02/index.md

 _What's it like to fly?_

-Newgale is a low cliff, tucked into the north corner of beautiful St David's Bay.
+Newgale is a medium-sized coastal launch, tucked into the north corner of beautiful St David's Bay.
 In a summer westerly it attracts a mix of a few locals and any holidaymakers who have managed to sneak their wing into the car on a family holiday.
 The site itself is newbie friendly, very pretty and has interesting corners to explore.
 If you can get a few hundred above then the possibility opens up of crossing the bay at Nolton Haven to the South, joining the high cliffs at Druidstone and flying all the way down to Broad Haven.
 There and back will bag you a fun, technical, 10km coastal XC.

 _Any watch-outs?_